shubha8196/HCDS-Professionalism-Reproducibility/README.md

 DATA 512-HW1-Jupyter Notebook : Contains the code used for the analysis

-## Issues/ Special considerations
-The given data source, has one modification i.e., the first row input has been modified from “Coelosaurus” antiquus to Coelosaurus antiquus

 ## Outputs Obtained

 ### Intermediary JSON files:
 dino_monthly_desktop_201507-202209.json - This JSON file contains all the Dinosaurs articles page data for desktop access type.